tmarkunin/spinnaker/README.md

   #We also need to create a secret for Spinnaker from our Kubeconfig file in order for Spinnaker to be able to talk to our cluster (for deploying applications)

+   sudo kubectl create namespace spinnaker

+So, Its time to deploy kubeconfig as Secret?
+Wait a minute.
+Somehow Spinnaker doesn’t accept underscores for cluster names to be used his inside, but gcloud container clusters get-credentials <cluster name> gives us a name like gke_<project>_<region or zone>_<cluster name>.

+So let’s replace cluster names in ./kube/config

-   sudo kubectl create namespace spinnaker sudo kubectl create secret generic kubeconfig --from-file=$HOME/.kube/config -n spinnaker
+   sudo kubectl create secret generic kubeconfig --from-file=$HOME/.kube/config -n spinnaker